ecohealthalliance/amr-db/README.md

 	-	`03_clean_segments.R` - builds the `segments_db.rds` database using the `articles_db.rds` database and derived `coded_segments/` `.xlsx` files.
 	-	`04_clean_locations.R` -  builds the `events_db.rds` database using the `segments_db.rds` and `articles_db.rds` database.
 	-	other scripts beginning with `check_` are used to curate and clean databases outside the data generation pipeline.
-	-	`locations/` directory contains files to generate reports on study, residence, and travel locations of events.
-	-	`drugs/` directory contains files to generate reports on drugs resisted.

 ---